black80/Open-Banking-SandBox/README.md

 We would like to thank all our users for their trust so far and are convinced that we will be able to provide an even better service going forward.
-For more information, advice for your XS2A implementation project or if your use case requires more time to adapt this change, please contact us at psd2@adorsys.com.
+For more information, advice for your XS2A implementation project or if your use case requires more time to adapt this change, please contact us at info@ofin.co.

 For additional details please see the section **“FAQ on Licensing Change”**.